Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 in your document to manually add a page break at that position.

-You can add custom header and footer in exported PDF.
+You can add a custom header and footer in an exported PDF.
 For example, you can set ${title} - ${author}

 You can download the sample PDF here.

-Note: Please leave enough margin when you want to append page header or footer.
+Note: Please leave enough margin when you want to append a page header or footer.

-Note: You can also set per-document headers / footers using YAML Front Matter, after enabled “Read and overwrite export settings from YAML front matters” option in the Settings panel under Export -> PDF.
+Note: You can also set per-document headers / footers using YAML Front Matter after enabling the “Read and overwrite export settings from YAML front matters” option in the Settings panel under Export -> PDF.
 Sample YAML front matters is like:

 ---